 Usually, a team of doctors and healthcare professionals will be involved in your treatment and care.
+Your team may include some of the following:

 Neurologist A specialist in diagnosing, treating and managing disorders of the brain and nervous system.
 Neurologists do not perform surgery.